F2I-Consulting/fesapi/README.md

 	- MINIZIP
 		- MINIZIP_INCLUDE_DIR : where the HDF5 headers are located
 		- MINIZIP_LIBRARY_RELEASE : the MINIZIP library you want to link to
-	- ZLIB (it is only required when you have built minizip as a static library which is recommended)
+	- ZLIB (It is most of time required since fesapi is supposed to be statically linked to minizip which should be dynamically linked to zlib.
+It is also required if fesapi is statically linked to hdf5 and if hdf5 is dynamically linked to zlib.)
 		- ZLIB_LIBRARY_RELEASE : the ZLIB library you want to link to.
 It must be the same as the one which is linked to HDF5 library and MINIZIP library otherwise you will get a warning from CMake.
 This warning can be ignored most of time but it can really create unpredictable bugs in some circumstances.
 	- SZIP (it is only required when you statically link to HDF5 AND when HDF5 has been built using SZIP)
 		- SZIP_LIBRARY_RELEASE : the SZIP library you want to link to.
 This warning can be ignored most of time but it can really create unpredictable bugs in some circumstances (static linking to HDF5 with HDF5 making use of szip).